Gaffer & Lighting Services Peru

 Creative Partnership

-Gaffers who work collaboratively with DPs and directors to realize creative visions through light, with deep knowledge of Peru's shooting conditions.
+Our gaffers work closely with DPs and directors to shape creative visions through light.
+They also know Peru's shooting conditions inside out.

 On Location